anniezh12/hiring-engineers/answers.md

 ![daily monitor showing last fifteen minutes](images/monitoring-data/daily-monitor-showing-last-fifteen-minutes-before-downtime.png)

-###                                   Collecting APM Data:
+###                                   COLLECTING APM DATA:

 >Question:- Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution.

 I created a rails app in my directory and followed the documentation provided by datadog

          `$ rails new DataDogApmRails` # will create a rails app

 The `Ruby APM tracer` sends trace data through the Datadog Agent

    1. Go to datadog account and navigate to `APM` menu tab, choose docs and select framework for example I chose 'Rails'